 If the American Citizen parent is unable to provide documentation to proof five years physical presence, two of which are after the age of 14, in the United States, he/she may apply for an Immigrant Visa for the child.
 For more information, visit the web page for U.S. Citizenship and Immigration Services at www.uscis.gov.

-Payment is accepted by credit card, issued by a U.S. institution, or cash (US Dollars or Lebanese pounds).
+Payment is accepted by credit card, issued by a U.S. institution, or cash (US Dollars).
 If paying in cash, exact change is required.
-Credit card payments are accepted in dollars only.
 Payment is not accepted by checks;

 Current fees for service are: